leobudima/elogii-blog/content/driving-more-sales-with-local-delivery.md

 ### #1 Add a Delivery at Checkout

 The first thing you need to do is make local delivery available to customers.
-This means adding it as an order fulfillment option at checkout on your website.
+This means adding it as an order fulfillment option at the checkout on your website.

 Your web developer should enable the option for the determined geographical area.
 And then put a gate to ensure that only customers living within the delivery can qualify for local delivery.